 The queue for the attraction is broken down into two parts.
-The first part is a covered outdoor area before you go into the full interior portion.
+The first part is a covered outdoor area.
+Then you’ll head into a full interior queue.

 Each boat has five rows and holds about three to four guests per row.
-Parties will be seated together on their own row.
+Parties will be seated together in a row.

 Will I get wet on the Pirates of the Caribbean ride?